(Full time) 2022 start

 Watching in China?
 View this video on YouKu.

-Our optional modules will give you the opportunity to gain specialist knowledge in topics that interest you.
+Our wide range of optional modules provide the opportunity to gain specialist knowledge in topics that interest you.
 An indicative list of optional modules is provided below.

 Course structure